IngestAI/deepmark/README.md

 - Accuracy
 - Latency

-Deepmark AI empowers organizations to make informed decisions when navigating through the most important performance metrics of Large Language Models.
+Deepmark AI empowers developers and organizations to make informed decisions when navigating through the most important performance metrics of Large Language Models.

 **User Adoption:**

-Since its launch in February 2023, IngestAI plantorm has quickly gained popularity as a community-driven platform for rapid exploration, experimentation, and rapid prototyping of various AI use cases.
+Since its launch in February 2023, IngestAI Labs plantorm (Playground, AI Aggregator, App Builder) has quickly gained popularity as a community-driven platform for rapid exploration, experimentation, and rapid prototyping of various AI use cases.

 The platform has gained a significant industry recognition:
-- Accepted to the StartX AI Series program,
+- StartX AI Series,
-- ProductHunt Product of the Day,
+- ProductHunt Product #1 of the Day,
-- Selected to the PLUGandPLAY Silicon Valley acceleration program, and
+- Accelerated by the PLUGandPLAY Silicon Valley program, and
-- Is backed by the esteemed Cohere Acceleration Program.
+- Backed by the Cohere Acceleration Program.

 In less than one year, IngestAI has amassed an impressive user base of over 40,000 individuals, with nearly 15,000 active users on a monthly basis and few NASDAQ-traded companies among customers and in the pipeline.
 This level of traction speaks to the platform's ability to attract and engage users and generate business value.